stefanoborini/book-modelviewcontroller/source/02_mvc_variations/49_signal.rst

 signal, so that line number display is updated only when the model actually performs a change in the total number of lines.

+A basic signal implementation just delivers the message to the listeners.
+However, merging the approach from lazy model, a better signal class could implement three
+strategies:

+- open: the message is delivered as soon as triggered.
+- closed: the message is not delivered and is ignored
+- hold and release: the message is not delivered, but it is retained for later.